ChiaraDiBonaventura/ABM-with-GIS-structure/README.md

 # ABM-with-GIS-structure
-An Agent Based Model with GIS structure to evaluate the effects of a Contact-Tracing App on Coronavirus spread
+An Agent Based Model with GIS structure to evaluate the effects of a Contact-Tracing App on Coronavirus spread.

 During the current pandemic of COVID-19 the importance of contact tracing applications has been an argument of debate.
 In Europe, the governments are